BoomanWill/HW-Monitor-Pop_OS/README.md

 with step 6: run `ALIASNAME`

 ## Description: ##
-HW-Monitor-Ubuntu is a hardware monitor designed for Ubuntu.
+HW-Monitor-Pop_OS is a hardware monitor designed for Pop_OS.
 It shows, CPU temp, GPU temp, NVME temp, Vcore, Vbat, SYSTIN, CPUTIN, AUXTIN0, AUXTIN2 and SMSUBMASTER, along with the high values.

 *This software is distributed free of charge by a not-for-profit entity.
 You use this software at your own risk and I will accept no liability to any damage to the computer or any financial loss incurred by software malfunction.*